 6. You need to always be connected

 One of my favorite things about cruising is that I can disconnect from everything—no texts, no emails, no social media, no phone calls.
 I give the ship’s emergency number to family back home and off I go, knowing that no one will bother me unless they really have to.

 Of course on most large cruise ships you can purchase an (expensive) internet package, or you may receive some minutes for free as part of your loyalty benefits.

-On an UnCruise, there’s no Wifi.
+On an UnCruise, there’s no WiFi.
 You can’t buy minutes at any price!
-Even if your phone plan includes data in the country you’ll be visiting on your sailing, the ship may not be in range of a cell tower.
+Even if your phone plan includes data in the country you’ll be visiting on your sailing, the ship might not be within range of a cell tower.

 On our Alaska cruise, we got a weak signal a few times.
 But usually we were so far from civilization that our phones just read “No Service”.

 Of course, UnCruise does provide guests with an emergency number that you can provide to friends and family back home, in case someone urgently needs to contact you.